lyob/SloppyDVIB/README.md

 Based on the DVIB [paper](https://openreview.net/forum?id=HyxQzBceg) and [code](https://github.com/alexalemi/vib_demo) by Alemi, Murphy et al.

 ---
-I recommend running the Python file on Visual Studio Code; this will allow each "cell" of code (demarcated by #%%) to be run individually, much like in a Jupyter notebook.
+I recommend running the Python file on Visual Studio Code; this will allow each code "cell" (demarcated by #%%) to be run individually, much like in a Jupyter notebook.

 Code for data viewing/extraction and comment lines beginning with double hashtags (##) are by Ben Lyo.

+To extract or view data (e.g. the weights and biases), skip or comment out the code cell that contains the training.

 ---
 ### Explanation of files